vatnz-dev/sops/docs/aerodromes/Class-C/NZAA/index.md

 Arrivals on a straight-in approach - at LENGU or EMRAG

-Arrivals on a visual approach  - by 15 AA DME
+Arrivals on a visual approach  - prior to entering the CTR or at ESNAX, ATAMA, UDUMO, NOKIT, ESNAX.
+Whichever is earlier

 Arrivals on an RNP approach, not straight-in - at ATAMA or NIPAS (RWY05R), ESNAX, ESMON, TEGIK, or TUSLO (RWY23L).